What is a VA loan?

 VA guidelines allow veterans to use their home-loan benefits a year or two after bankruptcy or foreclosure.

-The limit on VA loans varies by county, but the maximum guaranty amount for 2018 is $453,100 and up to $679,650 in high-cost areas in the continental United States and even higher in parts of Hawaii.
+The limit on VA loans varies by county, but the maximum guaranty amount for 2019 is $484,350 in most US counties and up to $726,525 in certain high-cost areas.

 Help for struggling VA borrowers